Dosage Form: injection

-- Centrally-acting sympatholytic agents, such as guanfacine or reserpine
+- Centrally acting sympatholytic agents, such as reserpine, guanfacine.

 USE IN SPECIFIC POPULATIONS

 Labor and Delivery

-The most common maternal adverse reactions reported in studies of phenylephrine use during neuraxial anesthesia during cesarean delivery include nausea and vomiting, which are commonly associated with hypotension, bradycardia, reactive hypertension, and transient arrhythmias.
-Phenylephrine does not appear to cause a decrease in placental perfusion sufficient to alter either the neonate Apgar scores or blood-gas status.
+The most common maternal adverse reactions reported in published studies of phenylephrine use during neuraxial anesthesia during Cesarean delivery include nausea and vomiting, bradycardia, reactive hypertension, and transient arrhythmias.
+Phenylephrine, when administered during labor or delivery, does not appear to alter either neonatal Apgar scores or umbilical artery blood-gas status.

 Clinical studies of phenylephrine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-In patients with liver cirrhosis [Child Pugh Class A (n=3), Class B (n=5) and Class C (n=1)], dose-response data indicate decreased responsiveness to phenylephrine.
-Consider using larger doses than usual in hepatic impaired subjects.
+In patients with liver cirrhosis [Child Pugh Class B and Class C], dose-response data indicate decreased responsiveness to phenylephrine.
+Start dosing in the recommended dose range but consider that you may need to give more phenylephrine in this population.

 Overdose of phenylephrine hydrochloride can cause a rapid rise in blood pressure.
-Symptoms of overdose include headache, vomiting, hypertension, reflex bradycardia, and cardiac arrhythmias including ventricular extrasystoles and ventricular tachycardia, and may cause a sensation of fullness in the head and tingling of the extremities.
+Symptoms of overdose include headache, vomiting, hypertension, reflex bradycardia, a sensation of fullness in the head, tingling of the extremities, and cardiac arrhythmias including ventricular extrasystoles and ventricular tachycardia.

 Phenylephrine Hydrochloride Injection Description

 Phenylephrine Hydrochloride Injection - Clinical Pharmacology

-Phenylephrine is the active moiety.
-Metabolites are inactive at both the α-1and α-2 adrenergic receptors.
-Following parenteral administration of phenylephrine hydrochloride, increases in systolic blood pressure, diastolic blood pressure, mean arterial blood pressure, and total peripheral vascular resistance are observed.
-The onset of blood pressure increase following an intravenous bolus phenylephrine hydrochloride administration is rapid and the effect may persist for up to 20 minutes.
-As mean arterial pressure increases following parenteral doses, vagal activity also increases, resulting in reflex bradycardia.
+Interaction of phenylephrine with α1-adrenergic receptors on vascular smooth muscle cells causes activation of the cells and results in vasoconstriction.
+Following phenylephrine hydrochloride intravenous administration, increases in systolic and diastolic blood pressures, mean arterial blood pressure, and total peripheral vascular resistance are observed.
+The onset of blood pressure increase following an intravenous bolus phenylephrine hydrochloride administration is rapid, typically within minutes.
+As blood pressure increases following intravenous administration, vagal activity also increases, resulting in reflex bradycardia.
+Phenylephrine has activity on most vascular beds, including renal, pulmonary, and splanchnic arteries.